The Dilemma of the Mennonite PMTs

 Since most PMT's are already solidly entrenched in their first careers, they'll need to be able to study on a flexible schedule and at home.
 Online college courses are a perfect fit. (further content pending)

-As PMT's face significant financial barriers to education, AI has organized to provide scholarships to qualified PMT's.
-For more information contact us via our 'contact' page.
+As PMT's face significant financial barriers to education, AI is organized to provide scholarships to qualified PMT's.
+(Currently, this is a 'future' endeavor.)